-Appeals are a crossroad.
-Whether a client has been on the winning or losing side in the lower court, facing an appeal requires them to differentiate what’s most important and what can be left behind.
-For a client who was on the losing side, it’s a time to ask questions such as, “Is it worth appealing?
+Appeals are key decision points in litigated cases.
+Whether you’re on the winning or losing side in the lower court, an appeal means deciding what’s most important and what can be left behind.
+It’s a time to ask questions such as: “Is it worth appealing?
 What are the best issues for an appeal, and what’s the likelihood of prevailing?
-And how long will it take, and how much will it cost?”
-The client on the winning side will ask many of the same questions.
+How long will it take, and how much will it cost?
+And who will my new judges or justices be?”

-Quarles & Brady’s Appellate Practice Group offers experienced counsel at those crossroads of an appeal.
+Quarles & Brady’s Appellate Practice Group offers experienced counsel at those key decision points.
 Our appellate lawyers have handled appeals at every level of the state and federal systems.
-At the outset of the process, they offer a fresh set of eyes on what issues to pursue—or not to pursue.
-They provide guidance to navigate appellate rules and procedure and on how to best construct briefs, conduct moot courts, and present an effective oral arguments.
+At the outset of the process, they offer a fresh perspective on which issues to pursue—or abandon.
+They provide guidance to navigate appellate rules and procedure and on how to best construct briefs, conduct moot courts, and present an effective oral argument.
 They work closely with trial counsel in virtually any area of practice involving litigation and do so in reviewing courts across the country.

-Our appellate lawyers have extensive experience in negotiating settlements when a case reaches the appeals stage.
-They also counsel clients in preparing amicus briefs and conducting moot courts, and they also stand ready to provide “second opinions” as to the merits of pursuing an appeal.
+Our appellate lawyers also recognize that continuing to litigate doesn’t always make sense.
+They have extensive experience in negotiating settlements when a case reaches the appeals stage, and they stand ready to provide “second opinions” as to the merits of pursuing an appeal.